Close Menu

 Sustainable Mining Practices

 The push for sustainability is likely to be a major driving force in the future of Bitcoin mining.
-As the industry faces increasing scrutiny over its environmental impact, adopting green energy sources and more efficient mining technologies will be crucial for its long-term viability.
+As the industry faces increasing scrutiny over its environmental impact.
+The adoption of green energy sources and more efficient mining technologies will be crucial for its long-term viability.

 Economic Implications